samuelorji/scala/topics/collections/lists.md

 Constructing new `List`s presents a similar compromise in performance: prepending an element to the start is fast, regardless of the length of the original list, because it requires only the creation of a single new `::` object which links the new element to the pre-existing tail.
+It's especially convenient that the original `List` continues to exist, and the reference to it can be _reused_ unchanged as the `tail` value of the new `List`, without even exploring the values within it.
+This reuse is called _structural sharing_.

 But adding an element to the end of the list is less trivial.

 Imagine we wanted to add `4` to our list of natural numbers, above.
 That is, we want to construct, `1 :: 2 :: 3 :: 4 :: Nil` from `1 :: 2 :: 3 :: Nil`.
 Unlike prepending, we cannot "reuse" the existing list,